Social Media Thumbnail

 Social media platforms like Facebook, Twitter and LinkedIn offer link previews when web links are shared that typically include the page title, a brief summary and a photo.
 You have the option to customize the photo used by selecting a social media thumbnail.

 Step 1: Prepare and upload your image.

-- Upload your image to Cascade.
+- Upload your image to Cascade and publish it.

 Step 2: Assign your image.

 - Scroll to the "Thumbnail Images" heading to find the Social Media Thumbnail chooser.

 - Select Choose File to select the image and click Choose.

 - To save, select Preview Draft and then Submit >> Check Content & Submit.